 6.

 Flood Basalts.
-Almost unbelievable amounts of melted basalt rapidly spilled out onto the (solid) earth’s surface, especially in and surrounding the western Pacific.
+Vast amounts of melted basalt rapidly erupted onto the (solid) Earth’s surface, especially in and surrounding the western Pacific.
 How did this happen, and why was it so rapid?

 7.